Bobby Witt Jr. Player Props: Royals vs. Orioles

-The Kansas City Royals, including Bobby Witt Jr. (.159 batting average in his past 10 games), take on starter Tyler Wells and the Baltimore Orioles at Kauffman Stadium, Tuesday at 7:40 PM ET.
+On Wednesday, Bobby Witt Jr. (batting .156 in his past 10 games) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Twins.
+He notched a home run while going 1-for-5 in his previous game against the Orioles.

 Bobby Witt Jr. Game Info & Props vs. the Orioles